 As RSVPs come in, if you see that "yes" number creeping higher and higher, get in touch with your venue.
 Can you change your space rental from a half ballroom to a full ballroom, or open up the doors to put some of the dinner tables on the porch?
 What about having dinner in one room and dancing in another?
 Figure out if there is a way to be flexible with seating so your guests will all fit.
 If the space simply doesn't get any bigger, but you're still below the maximum capacity, you could also have all the dinner tables set up and then move or break-down a few tables to create a dance floor later in the evening.

 If your guest list still fits comfortably, but the issue is budget, talk to your vendors about how to stretch things a little further.
 Would serving a buffet instead of a plated dinner cut the costs?
 What about offering less-expensive hors d'oeuvres or swapping the open bar for beer and wine only?
 And when it comes to flowers, ask your florist which blooms will keep your total down, as well as which décor items you can skip or reuse in multiple locations throughout the night.
-Get creative with ways to stretch your dollar, then smile because so many people want to celebrate with you!
+Basically, get creative with ways to stretch your dollar.

 Have you just completely blown past your venue's maximum capacity?
 Unless there's a creative alternative to fit everyone, you're stuck finding a new venue, as most won't try to be flexible—their liability and insurance is at stake!